Robert-van-Engelen/Forth500/manual.md

 16 high-order bits and 2OS holding the 16 low-order bits.
 The `.` (dot) is typically placed at the end of the digits.

+Note: `'char'` literal character support is work in progress.

 The ASCII value of a single character is pushed on the stack with `'char'`.
 The closing quote may be omitted for convenience: